GauBen/timeline/packages/formgator/README.md

 # formgator

-A validation library for JavaScript `FormData` and `URLSearchParam` objects.
+A validation library for JavaScript `FormData` and `URLSearchParams` objects.

 ## Basic Usage